JaneliaSciComp/BigStitcher-Spark/README.md

 --conf spark.executor.extraJavaOptions=-Dnative.libpath.jhdf5=/groups/spruston/home/moharb/libjhdf5.so
 ```

 For running the fatjar on the **cloud** check out services such as [Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
 An implementations of image readers and writers that support cloud storage can be found [here](https://github.com/bigdataviewer/bigdataviewer-omezarr).
 Note that running it on the cloud is an ongoing effort with [@kgabor](https://github.com/kgabor), [@tpietzsch](https://github.com/tpietzsch) and the AWS team that currently works as a prototype but is further being optimized.
 We will provide an updated documentation in due time.
+Note that some modules support prefetching `--prefetch`, which is important for cloud execution due to its delays as it pre-loads all image blocks in parallel before processing.

 ## Example Datasets<a name="examples">